 After Badhoevedorp I came to Lijnden village, part of the municipality of Haarlemmermeer, and lies about 10 km west of Amsterdam.

 Lijnden or ‘de Lijnden’ is called after one of the three pumping stations, who reclaimed the municipality of Haarlemmermeer.
-In the pumping station you can visit the restaurant Bij Qunis that serves up an mediterranean cuisine.
+In the pumping station, you can visit the restaurant Bij Qunis that serves up Mediterranean cuisine.

 I continued my ride towards Zwanenburg, that takes its name from Gemeenlandshuis Zwanenburg, the former headquarters of the Hoogheemraadschap Rijnland, a Water Board that used to have its headquarters in Halfweg, on the other side of the canal known today as the Ringvaart.

 Up until the 19th century, Zwanenburg was under water.
 When the pumping station at Halfweg had succeeded in making the land ripe for building, the workers who had settled at Halfweg purchased this cheap land below the dike for their homes.